Surya-Kumar-03/Surya-Kumar-03/README.md

 <h3 align=center>Checkout my <a href="https://bandepalli-surya.netlify.app/" target="_blank">portfolio website</a>.</h3>

 - Hi, I am a Computer Science and Engineering Student at Sathyabama University (2020-2024) with a keen interest in Data Structures and Algorithms (DSA) and Full-Stack Web Development.
 - I am experienced in creating and deploying web applications and have worked on several projects in this field.
-- While I am still in the process of learning Machine Learning, I am excited about exploring this field further.
-- Apart from my academic pursuits, I am also passionate about music production and enjoy spending my leisure time creating new beats and tracks.
+Apart from my academic pursuits, I am also passionate about music production and enjoy spending my leisure time creating new beats and tracks.
 - If you are interested in connecting with me or collaborating on a project, please don't hesitate to reach out!